 [Section 104 inserted by No. 79 of 1995 s.
 40; amended by No. 84 of 2004 s.
 80.]

-105. Publication of awards etc.
+105. Awards etc., evidence of

 The production of the Government Gazette or the Industrial Gazette in which is published any award, industrial agreement, order, or notification made under the authority of this Act, or any of the notices or matters set out in Schedule 1 shall, before all courts and persons acting judicially, be evidence of the award, industrial agreement, order, notification, notice, or matter and of any of the matters stated therein.